jwplayer/applicaster-docs/live.md

   1 Give the asset a tag so that it appears in a future Events rail.
 This tag will need to be removed once the event is over so it is no longer shown in the Future Events section.
     -   tag: 'future-live'

-## Opening live streams in a seperate target windo
+## Opening live streams in a seperate target window
 Coming soon.

 ## How to setup EPG?